Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

 It would be interesting to explore if the results we have presented in this work can be extended in various directions.
-For example, it may be possible to adapt the analysis in~\cite{scherer2006matrix} to derive a more general version of \cref{th:sparse-putinar} and to deduce explicit degree bounds for the SOS matrices that appear in \cref{th:weighted-chordal-decomposition,,th:chordal-decomposition-even-matrices,th:sparse-putinar}.
-Stronger decomposition results for polynomial matrix inequalities that are imposed globally would also be of interest. \Cref{th:weighted-chordal-decomposition} is of limited practical use because the SOS polynomial $\sigma$ cannot be optimized using algorithms for convex programming, while \cref{th:chordal-decomposition-even-matrices} applies only to a very particular class of polynomial matrices.
+For example, it may be possible to adapt the analysis in~\cite{scherer2006matrix} to derive a more general version of \cref{th:sparse-putinar}.
+It should also be possible to deduce explicit degree bounds for the SOS matrices that appear in all of our decomposition results.
+Stronger decomposition results for inhomogeneous polynomial matrix inequalities imposed on semialgebraic sets that are noncompact or do not satisfy the Archimedean condition would also be of interest.
+For instance, \cref{th:sparse-putinar-vasilescu,th:sparse-reznick} have restrictive assumptions on the behaviour of the leading homogeneous part of a polynomial matrix.
+These assumptions often are not met and, in such cases, SOS reformulations of convex optimization problems with polynomial matrix inequalities cannot be guaranteed to converge using \cref{th:sparse-putinar-vasilescu,th:sparse-reznick}.
 Finally, the chordal decomposition problem for semidefinite matrices has a dual formulation that considers positive semidefinite completion of partially specified matrices; see, e.g.,~\cite[Chapter 10]{vandenberghe2015chordal}.
-Building on a notion of SOS matrix completion introduced in~\cite{zheng2018decomposition}, it should be possible to establish positive semidefinite completion results for polynomial matrices.
-All of these extensions will contribute to building a comprehensive theory for the decomposition and completion of polynomial matrices, which will allow the use of SOS programming to tackle large-scale optimization problems with semidefinite constraints on sparse polynomial matrices.
+Building on a notion of SOS matrix completion introduced in~\cite{zheng2018decomposition}, it may be possible to establish SOS completion results for polynomial matrices.
+All of these extensions will contribute to building a comprehensive theory for SOS decomposition and completion of polynomial matrices, which will enable the application of SOS programming to tackle large-scale optimization problems with semidefinite constraints on sparse polynomial matrices.

-\textbf{Acknowledgements.} We would like to thank Antonis Papachristodoulou, Pablo Parrilo, J. William Helton, Igor Klep and Licio Romao for insightful conversations that have led to this work.
-YZ was supported in part by Clarendon Scholarship and in part by AFOSR Young Investigator Program.
-GF gratefully acknowledges the support of an Imperial College Research Fellowship.